-(f) The Union shall provide the Employer with reasonable notice to minimize disruption of the operation and shall make every reasonable effort to give a minimum of 14 days' notice prior to the commencement of leave under (a), (b) or (c) above.
-The Employer agrees that any of the above leaves of absence shall not be unreasonably withheld.
+- (f) The Union shall provide the Employer with reasonable notice to minimize disruption of the operation and shall make every reasonable effort to give a minimum of 14 days' notice prior to the commencement of leave under (a), (b) or (c) above.
+The Employer agrees that any of the above leaves of absence shall not be unreasonably withheld and a response to the leave request shall not be unreasonably delayed. - (g) Any denial of a leave of absence related to this article shall be provided in writing electronically to the employee at the time the leave is denied stating the reasons for the denial.
+Any grievance related to such a denial may be submitted directly to Step 3 of the grievance process.